Nea Salamis Famagusta FC: Since 2010

 Nea Salamina was again relegated to the second division during the 2009–10 season but was promoted to first division the following year.
 In the 2011–12 season, the team finished in seventh place.
 Due to finishing eleventh in the 2012–13 season, the team faced the 2012–13 Cypriot Second Division side Anagennisi Deryneia in a single-legged playoff for one spot in the 2013–14 Cypriot First Division.
 Nea Salamina won by 3–0, retaining its first division spot for the 2013–14 season.
 The next season, the team finished in seventh place.

 1: Nea Salamina won 54 points, but because on 17 May 2013 the team were deducted three points by CFA because they failed to meet the financial criteria of UEFA, they finished the season with 51 points.

+Since 2020

 European participation

-Playing in European competition for the first time in 1990, Nea Salamina was defeated in the first round by Aberdeen FC.
-The team played in the Intertoto Cup in 1995 and 1997.
-In the 2000 UEFA Intertoto Cup, the team qualified for the second round, with two victories against the Albanian KS Vllaznia Shkodër, but were eliminated in Vienna by Austria Wien, 3–0.
+Playing in European competition for the first time in 1990, Nea Salamina was defeated in the first round by Aberdeen FC with an aggregate of 0-5.
+The team participated during the group stage in 1995 and 1997, playing in the Intertoto Cup, achieving 3rd and 4th place, respectively.
+In the 2000 UEFA Intertoto Cup, the team reached the second round, with two victories against the Albanian KS Vllaznia Shkodër during the first round with an aggregate of 6-2, but were eliminated during the second round by Austria Wien, with 1-3 in aggregate.